 A since long missing witness account

-For one and a half century, nonhumans have been objectified in slaughterhouses without being guilty of anything other than being born.
-In post-industrial society this is a conundrum: Why has the meat industry not yet been transformed to attune with what is today known about the needs and rights of animals?
+For one and a half century, non-humans have been objectified in slaughterhouses without being guilty of anything other than having been born.
+In post-industrial society it is a conundrum: Why has the meat industry not yet been transformed to attune with what is today known about the needs and rights of animals?
 How can it be that slaughterhouses are still operating?
-How is it possible that the phenomenon, the original model of concentrations camps, is allowed today?
+How is it possible that this phenomenon, the original model of concentrations camps, is allowed today?
 Is the reason that the public is not demanding the truth to be disclosed; that the drama of slaughter all too seldom becomes the object for muck-racking articles, critique, and performative representation?